 - Language intervention activities: The SLP will interact with a child by playing and talking, using pictures, books, objects, or ongoing events to stimulate language development.
-The therapist may also model correct vocabulary and grammar and use repetition exercises to build language skills.
+The therapist may model correct vocabulary and grammar, and use repetition exercises to build language skills.

 - Articulation therapy: Articulation, or sound production, exercises involve having the therapist model correct sounds and syllables in words and sentences for a child, often during play activities.
 The level of play is age-appropriate and related to the child's specific needs.
-The SLP will physically show the child how to make certain sounds, such as the "r" sound, and may demonstrate how to move the tongue to produce specific sounds.
+The SLP will show the child how to make certain sounds, such as the "r" sound, and may show how to move the tongue to make specific sounds.

 - Oral-motor/feeding and swallowing therapy: The SLP may use a variety of oral exercises — including facial massage and various tongue, lip, and jaw exercises — to strengthen the muscles of the mouth for eating, drinking, and swallowing.
 The SLP may also introduce different food textures and temperatures to increase a child's oral awareness during eating and swallowing.